Ernest Health Claims Home Health Care in SW Fort Worth/Burleson, TX

 Ernest Health was founded in 2004.
 The organization was established with a focus on long-term acute care and inpatient rehabilitation, growing over the following two decades into a multi-state post-acute health system.
 Ernest Health's mission centers on individualized patient care and clinical outcomes in the transitional recovery phase — the period between acute hospitalization and return to community living.

-Patrick Acker is the owner and operator of BrightStar Care of SW Fort Worth/Burleson, a Joint Commission Accredited home health agency serving Burleson, SW Fort Worth, and surrounding communities in Tarrant and Johnson counties.
-BrightStar Care is Joint Commission Accredited, reflecting the agency's commitment to the highest standards in home health care.
-All care plans are developed and supervised by a Registered Nurse Director of Nursing, with skilled nursing, personal care, and companion care services delivered by credentialed clinical staff.
-BrightStar Care of SW Fort Worth/Burleson accepts workers' compensation claims, long-term care insurance, private pay, VA Community Care, TRICARE, CHAMPVA, and many other benefit programs.
+BrightStar Care of SW Fort Worth/Burleson is a Joint Commission Accredited home health agency serving Burleson, SW Fort Worth, and surrounding communities in Tarrant and Johnson counties.
+Care is led by a Registered Nurse Director of Nursing who oversees all care plans.
+Skilled nursing, personal care, and companion care services are delivered by credentialed clinical staff operating under RN supervision.
+The agency accepts workers' compensation claims, long-term care insurance, private pay, VA Community Care, TRICARE, CHAMPVA, and many other benefit programs.

 This content is for educational and informational purposes only and does not constitute medical, legal, or financial advice.
 Information may be outdated or incomplete.
 Always consult a qualified healthcare professional, attorney, or financial advisor regarding your specific situation.
 BrightStar Care of SW Fort Worth/Burleson makes no representations or warranties regarding the accuracy or completeness of this information.